Last updated: 25 January 2021

-Upon arrival in France, all individuals travelling from a third country (all countries except for the European Union member states and Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, the United Kingdom and Vatican City) must hold a certificate of special dispensation for travel to mainland France from third countries (attestation dérogatoire de déplacement vers la France métropolitaine depuis les pays tiers) and a sworn declaration that they have no COVID-19 symptoms.
+Upon arrival in France, all individuals travelling from a third country (all countries except for the European Union member states and Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, the United Kingdom and Vatican City) must hold an attestation dérogatoire de déplacement vers la France métropolitaine depuis les pays tiers (certificate of special dispensation for travel to mainland France from third countries), as well as a déclaration sur l’honneur (signed declaration) that they have no COVID-19 symptoms.

 1. Compulsory quarantine

-2. Lifting of certain entry restrictions (updated 8.9.20)
+2. Lifting of certain entry restrictions

 In this regard, you are reminded that:

-• Members of the CERN personnel (and their family members) who are not required to hold a visa, arriving from a country for which the entry restrictions into Switzerland have not been lifted and who need to enter Switzerland to take up their duties, must be able to provide proof of their reason for entering Switzerland;
+- Members of the CERN personnel (and their family members) who are not required to hold a visa, arriving from a country for which the entry restrictions into Switzerland have not been lifted and who need to enter Switzerland to take up their duties, must be able to provide proof of their reason for entering Switzerland;